AbuduSamadu/DSA/Lab/peakColumns/readme.md

 This project aims to:

-- Demonstrate understanding of programming concepts such as variables, loops, and conditional statements.
+- Understanding of programming concepts such as variables, loops, and conditional statements.
-- Build proficiency with 2D arrays, including horizontal and vertical iteration.
+- Proficiency in creating and manipulating 2 dimensions arrays (horizontal & vertical looping in 2D arrays)
-- Manage user input and perform data type casting in Java.
+- Ability to control user input and casting of data from one type to another
-- Apply string formatting for organized, readable output.
+- Understanding of string formatting techniques to display in a readable and organized format.
-- Analyze problem requirements and design algorithms to solve mathematical problems.
+- Ability to analyze the problem requirements and develop algorithms to solve mathematical problems

 ## Features